Paulinho’s goal sends Palmeiras past Botafogo in the Club World Cup before another loud crowd

 Alas, that did not do the trick, so the game went to extra time with Palmeiras holding a 16-4 lead in shots.

-The first extra time period gave the Alviverde — green-and-white in Portugese — the benefit of shooting toward their own fans.
-They remained as vocal as ever, though some casual attendees who went to the restrooms at intermission might not have known that the break before extra time is much shorter than halftime.
+The first extra time period gave the Alviverde — green-and-white in Portuguese — the benefit of shooting toward their own fans.
+They remained as vocal as ever, including when Ríos forced John into a full-stretch diving save of a 21-yard shot in the 97th.

 » READ MORE: The Club World Cup in Philly serves as a reminder that soccer is more than the English Premier League